-At the Closing of the Business Combination, Holdings' phantom equity rights related to former employees vested, and we recognized share-based compensation expense of \$4,339 related to these awards with an offsetting increase to equity based on the awards' grant-date fair value.
-At Closing, the Company exercised its option to settle the awards for cash in the amount of \$7,250.
+At the Closing of the Business Combination, Holdings' phantom equity rights related to former employees vested, and the Company recognized share-based compensation expense of \$4.3 million related to these awards with an offsetting increase to equity based on the awards' grant-date fair value.
+At Closing, the Company exercised its option to settle the awards for cash in the amount of \$7.3 million.